fossasia/eventyay-tickets/doc/developer/plugins/customview.rst

             views.admin_view, name='backend'),
     ]

-It is required that your URL parameters is called ``event``.
+You have to name one parameter in your URL ``event``.

-You can then implement the view as you would normally do.
-Our middleware will automatically detect the ``/orga/`` subpath and will ensure the following things if this is an URL with the ``event`` parameter:
+You can then write a regular view.
+Our middleware will automatically detect the ``/orga/`` subpath and will ensure the following points if this is an URL with the ``event`` parameter:

-* The user is logged in
+* The user has logged in
 * The ``request.event`` attribute contains the current event
 * The user has permission to view the current event